magmo/apps/packages/tictactoe/notes/app_logic.md

 What this means in practice is that the app developer must codify the app logic (see next section below) in a *reducer*.
 The role of the reducer is to specify the properties of a new application state, generated when the user dispatches an action (for example clicking on the board or recieving a message).

-# App Logic
-The next thing to consider is the app itself, which will present an interface to the user, and allow them to propose, reject and accept games and, of course, choose moves.

 A switch of perspective is useful here; we will now consider the app from the user's perspective.
 Shown below are the various screens the user can transition between, along with an indication of whether they must send positions (black tips) or listen for them (white tips).

 ![Tic Tac Toe Gamestate transitions](./ttt_user_flow.png)

 Notice how Player A begins as Xs, but the players may switch depending on the result of the previous game.
 Note the assymetry in that Draw can only be sent by Xs and only be received by Os.
 Combining this diagram with storybook (which previews the react components), will give a pretty good idea of how the app should function.

 Not shown here: wallet states; transition into or out of the game; the case of insufficient funds.

-Also not shown: **which** positions should be sent.
+The numbers correspond to the position types shown in [the article on channel logic](./channel_logic.md).